TST Telescope

 A new paradigm in scientific research

-The TST project stems from a scientific proposal by the Instituto de Astrofísica de Canarias (IAC) and comprises a 1M, f1.3 Ritchey-Chrétien telescope.
+The TST project stems from a scientific proposal by the Instituto de Astrofísica de Canarias (IAC) and comprises a 1m Ritchey-Chrétien telescopes installed at the Teide Observatory in Tenerife, Canary Islands.

 LOCATION